mstuercke/2d-game-grid/README.md

 ## Usage
 ### Installation
-Install the package to your project with either `npm install 2d-game-grid` or `yarn add 2d-game-grid`
+Install [2d-game-grid](https://www.npmjs.com/package/2d-game-grid) to your project with either `npm install 2d-game-grid` or `yarn add 2d-game-grid`

 ### Create a grid
 Both examples will create the exact same grid